thomasbrus/besturingssystemen/assignment-3/task-4/README.md

 In this case, the following directory structure is used:

-/<mount location>/no_pubDate/<file name>.json
+	$/<mount location>/no_pubDate/<file name>.json

 The file name is the guid of the RSS entry if it exists.
-If it does not, "no_guid_<index>" is used as the file name, where <index> represents an integer.
+If it does not, "no_guid_$index" is used as the file name, where $index represents an integer.
 This integer is different by every RSS entry that does not have a guid in order to avoid file conflicts.